obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Use Svelte in your plugin.md

 ## Mount the Svelte component

 To use the Svelte component, it needs to be mounted on an existing [[HTML elements|HTML element]].
-For example, if you are mounting on a custom [[ItemView|ItemView]] in Obsidian:
+For example, if you are mounting on a custom [[ItemView|ItemView]] in Obsidian, create a file called `example_view.ts`

 ```ts
 import { ItemView, WorkspaceLeaf } from 'obsidian';